sfepy/sfepy-docker/README.md

     $ juppyter lab

-You can then view the Jupyter notebook/lab by opening `http://127.0.0.1:8888/?token=...` link in your browser.
+You can then view the `Jupyter Notebook/JupyterLab` by opening `http://127.0.0.1:8888/?token=...` link in your browser.

 For further information see official [SfePy](http://sfepy.org/doc-devel/index.html#documentation) and [Docker](https://docs.docker.com/) instructions.